 The Millennial generation illustrates the point dramatically.
 They are the least religious generation according to Pew research, and they are also the most mentally ill.
 (See the two graphics.)

 This is exactly the message of much of the Gospel.
 Pay close attention to the New Testament Epistles—Galatians, chapter 5 in particular—and what you will uncover is a long-forgotten theology of mind and mental health.
 And this Theology of Mind says that mental health is essentially spiritual.
 (Brain health is a different story.)
-You reap only what you sow: thus, to neglect the spiritual life is to reap a harvest of neurosis and mental disorder.

 More than twenty years of mental health research confirm this Biblical teaching by showing that religious people are psychologically healthier than secular people.
 Science is now discovering what the Bible has taught for over two-thousand years: A robust spiritual life is necessary for happiness and peace of mind.
 There just is no substitute.